Tuvshno/Runeterra-AI/runeterra-backend/README.md

 OPENAI_API_KEY=<openai_api_key>
 ```

-Second, generate the embeddings of the documents in the `./data` directory (if this folder exists - otherwise, skip this step):
+Second, generate the embeddings of the documents in the `./data` directory:
 ```
 python app/engine/generate.py
 ```